Andrew Sacks: ExxonMobil

 Sacks was a participating attorney in the landmark verdict against ExxonMobil in 2001.
 A jury awarded his client $1.06 billion in damages for land polluted with radioactive material.
 The case is the largest private landowner contamination case in United States history.

 Philip Morris

-Sacks and legal partner John Weston were counsel in a case representing the Departments and Central Government of Colombia, which resulted in a $200 million settlement from Philip Morris.
+Sacks and legal partner John Weston were counsel in a case representing the EU and 25 member countries and the Departments and Central Government of Colombia in tobacco smuggling litigation resulting in $3 Billion in settlements.